 These stories include crossing paths with such people as Corrie Ten Boom, Chuck Colson, Billy Graham, and some US Congressional members.
 Looking back in history, they include Sir Thomas Abney (of my mother’s lineage) who was Mayor of London circa 1700 and his connection with Great Britain’s Father of Hymnody, truly an outstanding Christian musician.

-The autobiography basically has the story that can be read onscreen in a PDF format.
-The Word document with all the hyperlinks must be downloaded to make use of the hyperlinks.
+The autobiography basically has the story that can be read onscreen in a HTML format.
+The Microsoft Word document with all the hyperlinks must be downloaded to make use of the hyperlinks.
 However, those links provide multitude of additional documentation and information to supplement to basic autobiography.
 Here is a link to a chart that shows how many Basic pages there are, how many photographs there are and how many additional pages are available through hyperlinks.

 The arrangement of this work follows the guidelines of this article, “How to Write a Book.”
 It might be useful for future writers of books, either hard copy of e-books.